ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/questions_for_groq.md

 10. Does the compiler provide an **a priori latency estimator** per artifact/shape, and what is its error envelope?
 11. What import formats are officially supported (ONNX, MLIR, framework frontends), and what are the known fidelity/performance pitfalls of each?
 12. How are **custom ops** handled (plugins, lowering strategy, fallback behavior), and how does that affect determinism and artifact portability?
+13. How do you want us to treat **prefill vs decode**: one artifact per bucket, separate artifacts, or separate “modes” with distinct schedules?
+14. What are the compiler-level constraints for attention variants (**MHA vs GQA vs MQA**) and KV-cache layouts (supported `n_heads`, `n_kv_heads`, head dims)?
+15. What is the support story for **MoE models** (gating, routing, expert parallelism): supported patterns, compile-time constraints, and expected performance cliffs?

 ---